 All nursing students are to refrain from the use of tobacco, alcohol, illegal drugs, or firearms at any Hannibal-LaGrange University or Craigmiles School of Nursing related function and at any setting where students are present, including all clinical sites.

-(See HLGU 2023-2024 Student Handbook, pp. 28-31).

-(See Appendix N - Criminal Background Check, Substance Abuse, and Drug and Alcohol Testing Policy).
+(See HLGU 2024-2025 Student Handbook.).
+(See Appendix L - Criminal Background Check, Substance Abuse, and Drug and Alcohol Testing Policy).

-9.6 Policy on Student Dismissal
+9.6 Policies on Student Dismissal